 Those surveyed were asked to rate on a scale of 1 (not well prepared) to 5 (well prepared), how well the seminary prepared them for priestly ministry.
 In the area of pastoral formation, the seminary received an average rating of 4.51 out of 5.0.
 In the area of intellectual formation, seminary received an average rating of 4.47, in spiritual formation, 4.45, and in human formation 4.36.
 Overall, the alumni felt themselves well prepared for priestly ministry by Pope St. John XXIII.

-Beginning in 2013 a separate survey has been sent yearly to pastors where newly ordained Pope St. John National Seminary alumni were assigned as associate pastors.
-The survey was sent to the pastors approximately six months after the PSJS alumni's priestly ordinations; it was sent every year beginning in 2013.
-The numbers given below are averages of the pastors' responses for 2013-2017.
-Focus was given to the four pillars: pastoral, human, spiritual and academic.
+Beginning in 2013 a separate survey has been sent yearly to pastors where newly ordained Pope St. John National Seminary alumni are assigned as associate pastors.
+The survey is sent to the pastors approximately six months after the PSJS alumni’s priestly ordinations.
+The numbers given below are averages of the pastors' responses for 2013-2019.
+Focus was given in the surveys to the four pillars: pastoral, human, spiritual and academic preparation.
 The pastors were asked to rate the associate pastors for overall proficiency in these four areas on a scale of 1 (poor) to 5 (exceptional).
-In the area of pastoral formation, the average was 4.21 out of 5 for the years 2013-2017; in human formation for the years 2013-2019, the average was 4.00; in spiritual formation, the average for the years 2013-2019 was 4.32; and in academic /intellectual formation, the average for the years 2013-2019 was 4.32, Overall, pastors have been very satisfied in the efficiency and preparedness of the associate pastors assigned to them who have been formed at Pope St. John XXIII National Seminary.
+In the area of pastoral formation, the average was 4.13 out of 5 for the years 2013-2019; in human formation for the years 2013-2019, the average was 4.00; in spiritual formation, the average for the years 2013-2019 was 4.32; and in academic /intellectual formation, the average for the years 2013-2019 was 4.32, Overall, pastors have been very satisfied with the preparedness of the associate pastors assigned to them who have been formed at Pope St. John XXIII National Seminary.